 Amber - Green Wet Lead-Acid

 Amber - Green - Green AGM

 Amber - Green - Green - Green Gel

-Amber - Green (x4) LFP

-Table 11 LED Status
+Table 8 LED Status

 NOTE: The LED will blink an amber-green pattern indicating the battery type during the first 5 minutes of operation upon initial power-up.
-The pattern will cease if a fault occurs.
+The pattern will cease if a warning or fault occurs.